jbiatek/BSGRulebook/dynamic.md

 That said, this rulebook covers *a lot* of fiddly details.
 There are sections with guidance about [specific locations](#location-notes) and [character abilities](#character-ability-notes), and in-depth descriptions of exactly how most events are resolved.
 You might find details by searching for the name of the card or ability on this page.
 Looking at the section pertaining to the event you're in the middle of will also probably lend some clarity to how the situation should be resolved (and might even have an exact answer).

 When a game element refers to "players", it is talking about all individuals currently playing the game.
 "Human players" are players who are not revealed Cylons.
 Even if a player is concealing a "You Are a Cylon" card, they are still treated as a human player in all respects until they reveal.
-"Cylon players" refers only to revealed Cylons. <span class="cylonleader">Cylon Leaders straddle this line, being considered "Cylon players" when not Infiltrating, and "human players" in all respects (with some limitations) when Infiltrating.</span>
+"Cylon players" refers only to revealed Cylons. <span class="infiltrator">Cylon Leaders and Sympathetic Cylons straddle this line, being considered "Cylon players" when not Infiltrating, and "human players" in all respects (with some limitations) when Infiltrating.</span>

 ### Component limitations